FAQ

 Q. How does the Pellergy system provide heat?

-Q. How are the heating values set?
+Q. How are the pellet heating systems sized?

 Q. Does the Pellergy System qualify for any tax credits, rebate programs, etc.?